HydroProtocol/ethereum-jsonrpc-gateway/README.md

 ## Features

-- Permisson check - Methods filter
+- Permisson check - Methods filter.
+You can set allowed methods in configuration, and only allowed methods can be called.
-- Permisson check - Smart Contract whitelist
+- Permisson check - Smart Contract whitelist.
+Contracts only in this whitelist can be called.
-- HTTP and Websocket connection
+- HTTP and Websocket connection.
+Support http, http upstream, websocket, websocket upstream and websocket reconnection.
-- Server proxy strategies
+- Server proxy strategies.
+There are three strategies you can choose: NAIVE, RACE, and FALLBACK.
-- Hot reload configuration
+- Hot reload configuration.
+When change the configuration, you don't need restart the server, it will auto load the configuration.
-- Graceful shutdown
+- Graceful shutdown.
+When receive shutdown signal, it will shutdown gracefully after handle current requests without bad responses.
-- Archive data router
+- Archive data router.
+Gateway will choose an archive node can serve API request for certain RPC methods older than 128 blocks.

 ## Getting Started